Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Penn State and its opponents have scored at least 55.5 points -- this matchup's point total -- only twice this year.
+- Penn State has combined with its opponents to put up more than 55.5 points just twice this season.

 - Saturday's over/under is 0.3 points lower than the two team's combined 55.8 points per game average.